Gucchi Pulao

 The small gucchi mushrooms are better than the large big ones.

 Wash the dried mushrooms very well.
-Their tips can have lots of mud and if not washed properly, the mud can come into the rice.
+Their tips can have lots of mud, which, if not washed properly, can get into the rice.

-Use the water in which the gucchi were soaked to make the pulao.
-It has all their lovely flavors.
+Make the pulao using the water in which the gucchi were soaked.
+It has all its lovely flavors.

 You can also stuff the gucchi with a cheese and khoya filling and make a stuffed gucchi pulao.